Gentlemen Take Polaroids: Release

 The album was preceded by the release of the title track as a single in October 1980, which peaked at number 60 in the UK singles chart, the group's first single to chart.

 The album itself was moderately successful in the UK on its release.
 It peaked at number 51, but re-entered the chart in 1982 and was later certified gold by the British Phonographic Industry in 1986 for 100,000 copies sold.

 No further singles were immediately taken from the album, though "Nightporter" (influenced by the works of French composer Erik Satie, most particularly his Gymnopedies) was remixed and released as a single in November 1982, just after the band announced that they were breaking up.
-It peaked at number 29 in the UK singles chart, though both the edited 7" version and the full-length 12" remix remain unreleased on CD to this day.
+It peaked at number 29 in the UK singles chart, though both the edited 7-inch version and the full-length 12-inch remix remain unreleased on CD to this day.

 The album was reissued in 2003, with slightly different cover art (taken from the same photo session as the original cover) and three bonus tracks; the instrumentals "The Width of a Room" (the only track in the band's catalogue composed by guitarist Rob Dean) and "The Experience of Swimming", composed by Richard Barbieri.
-Both tracks were originally B-sides to the "Gentlemen Take Polaroids" double 7" single, but were also used on later singles.
-The third bonus track was "Taking Islands in Africa", a Steve Nye-remixed version from 1981 originally released as the B-side of the "Visions of China" 7" single.
+Both tracks were originally B-sides to the "Gentlemen Take Polaroids" double 7-inch single, but were also used on later singles.
+The third bonus track was "Taking Islands in Africa", a Steve Nye-remixed version from 1981 originally released as the B-side of the "Visions of China" 7-inch single.

-On 24 August 2018, two new half-speed-mastered vinyl pressings were released; a single 33rpm version and a deluxe double 45rpm version, both mastered by Miles Showell at Abbey Road Studios.
+On 24 August 2018, two new half-speed-mastered vinyl pressings were released; a single 33 rpm version and a deluxe double 45 rpm version, both mastered by Miles Showell at Abbey Road Studios.
 For the first time all lyrics were printed inside the gatefold of the deluxe version and the cover art had cropped the band name and title with the original photograph now covering the whole surface.